UCAT Utah College of Applied Technology

 Countless tech students have benefited from scholarships, which have not only eased their financial burdens but also opened doors to career opportunities.
 For instance, Amanda, a recipient of the Google Anita Borg Memorial Scholarship, was able to focus on her computer science degree without the stress of financial insecurity.
 After graduation, she joined Google as a software engineer, a testament to the impact of scholarships on a student’s academic and professional journey.

-See also The Role of Ethical Hacking Courses in Cybersecurity Education
+See also The Rise of Data Science in US Higher Education

 In another example, James received the Microsoft Scholarship, which not only supported his studies but also provided him with a summer internship at Microsoft.
 This experience was instrumental in his understanding of real-world tech challenges and refining his career aspirations.